-Although a significant source of funds for each 2022 Series C Mortgage Loan Mandatory Prepayment is expected to come from either the syndication of federal low income housing tax credits or from a combination of the syndication of federal low income housing tax credits and local subordinate loan or grant programs, the 2022 Series C Mortgage Loan Mandatory Prepayment is required to be made by the Mortgagor of the applicable 2022 Series C Development whether or not the federal low income housing tax credit syndication proceeds or the local subordinate loan or grant program proceeds are obtained.
-For each of the 2022 Series C Senior Mortgage Loans with a 2022 Series C Mortgage Loan Mandatory Prepayment, if the Mortgagor does not make the required 2022 Series C Mortgage Loan Mandatory Prepayment, there would be a default under the applicable 2022 Series C Senior Mortgage Loan and the Corporation may draw on the applicable Construction LOC in the full amount of such Construction LOC, which could result in the redemption of Bonds (including the 2022 Bonds) in an amount equal to the applicable 2022 Series C Senior Mortgage Loan.
-However, it is also possible in the event of such default that the applicable Construction LOC provider would direct the Corporation to make a partial draw on the applicable Construction LOC in an amount equal to the applicable 2022 Series C Mortgage Loan Mandatory Prepayment; such proceeds could be applied to redeem Bonds (including the 2022 Bonds) prior to maturity in an amount equal to such 2022 Series C Mortgage Loan Mandatory Prepayment.
-In such event, unless the Mortgagor of the applicable 2022 Series C Development cured such default, the applicable Construction LOC provider would have the option to acquire the related 2022 Series C Senior Mortgage Loan by obligating the Corporation to make a draw on the remaining portion of the applicable Construction LOC, the proceeds of which could be used to redeem Bonds (including the 2022 Bonds) in an amount equal to such draw.
+Although a significant source of funds for each 2023 Series A/2022 Series G Mortgage Loan Mandatory Prepayment is expected to come from either the syndication of federal low income housing tax credits or from a combination of the syndication of federal low income housing tax credits and local subordinate loan or grant programs, the 2023 Series A/2022 Series G Mortgage Loan Mandatory Prepayment is required to be made by the Mortgagor of the applicable 2023 Series A/2022 Series G Development whether or not the federal low income housing tax credit syndication proceeds or the local subordinate loan or grant program proceeds are obtained.
+For each of the 2023 Series A/2022 Series G Senior Mortgage Loans with a 2023 Series A/2022 Series G Mortgage Loan Mandatory Prepayment, if the Mortgagor does not make the required 2023 Series A/2022 Series G Mortgage Loan Mandatory Prepayment, there would be a default under the applicable 2023 Series A/2022 Series G Senior Mortgage Loan and the Corporation may draw on the applicable Construction LOC in the full amount of such Construction LOC, which could result in the redemption of Bonds (including the 2023 Series A Bonds and the 2022 Series G Bonds) in an amount equal to the applicable 2023 Series A/2022 Series G Senior Mortgage Loan.
+However, it is also possible in the event of such default that the applicable Construction LOC provider would direct the Corporation to make a partial draw on the applicable Construction LOC in an amount equal to the applicable 2023 Series A/2022 Series G Mortgage Loan Mandatory Prepayment; such proceeds could be applied to redeem Bonds (including the 2023 Series A Bonds and the 2022 Series G Bonds) prior to maturity in an amount equal to such 2023 Series A/2022 Series G Mortgage Loan Mandatory Prepayment.
+In such event, unless the Mortgagor of the applicable 2023 Series A/2022 Series G Development cured such default, the applicable Construction LOC provider would have the option to acquire the related 2023 Series A/2022 Series G Senior Mortgage Loan by obligating the Corporation to make a draw on the remaining portion of the applicable Construction LOC, the proceeds of which could be used to redeem Bonds (including the 2023 Series A Bonds and the 2022 Series G Bonds) in an amount equal to such draw.
 See "HDC Commitments; Construction Letters of Credit" below.

-Any Recoveries of Principal derived from or with respect to a 2022 Series C Senior Mortgage Loan may be used by the Corporation to finance Mortgage Loans or may be used to redeem Bonds, or the Corporation may cause a portion of the applicable Outstanding 2022 Bonds to be subject to mandatory tender for purchase and remarketed.
-See "DESCRIPTION OF THE 2022 SERIES C-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2022 Series C-1 Bonds," "DESCRIPTION OF THE 2022 SERIES C-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2022 Series C-2 Bonds" and "DESCRIPTION OF THE 2022 SERIES C-3 BONDS-Redemption Provisions for the 2022 Series C-3 Bonds-Optional Redemption."
+Any Recoveries of Principal derived from or with respect to a 2023 Series A/2022 Series G Senior Mortgage Loan may be used by the Corporation to finance Mortgage Loans or may be used to redeem Bonds, or the Corporation may cause a portion of the applicable Outstanding 2023 Series A Bonds or 2022 Series G Bonds to be subject to mandatory tender for purchase and remarketed.
+See "DESCRIPTION OF THE 2023 SERIES A-1 BONDS AND 2022 SERIES G BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2023 Series A-1/2022 Series G Bonds," "DESCRIPTION OF THE 2023 SERIES A-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2023 Series A-2 Bonds" and "DESCRIPTION OF THE 2023 SERIES A-3 BONDS-Redemption Provisions for the 2023 Series A-3 Bonds-Optional Redemption."